-The Office of Grants Management uses Beale Codes when assessing alternative match requirements as the statue (45 CFR 2521.60(c)) requires it.
+The Office of Grant Administration uses Beale Codes when assessing alternative match requirements as required by Statue (45 CFR 2521.60(c)).

 Same Project: Two projects will be considered the same if they: address the same issue areas, address the same priorities, address the same objectives, serve the same target communities and population, or utilize the same sites.